Docs

 How Memory Works

-Every time the team ships a brief or corrects a classification, Circuit records it.
+Every time the team ships a spec or corrects a classification, Circuit records it.
 Over time, these records form a picture of how the team makes decisions: which themes get prioritised, which customer segments matter most and how specs are structured.
+This isn't configuration.
+It happens automatically as the team works.

 Ship Memories